Noroff-FEU-Assignments/cross-course-project-Kokkismile/README.md

 ## Description

-Game Hub is a project I built for my first year at Noroff, studying front end development.
+Game Hub is a project I built for my first year course assignment at Noroff, studying front end development.
 It is imitating a online game store, listing products from Wordpress REST API.

 ## Built With